HubRise/website/content/apps/woocommerce/en/configuration.md

 ### Multi-site

-The **Multi-site** section is useful if you support multiple stores from the same WooCommerce website.
+If you support multiple stores from the same WooCommerce website, you need to configure the **Multi-site** section.

-If your customers can place orders in multiple locations through the same website, WooCommerce typically includes a metadata to identify the store in the order.
-Each store should have a different value for this key, and should connect to a different instance of WooCommerce Bridge.
-Only orders with the values that you specify here are sent to a specific HubRise location.
+Each store must be connected to its own unique WooCommerce Bridge and identified by a unique metadata value included in the order payload sent to HubRise.
+Orders are only forwarded to the location associated with the bridge when there's a metadata value match; otherwise, the order is disregarded.

-In the **Metadata key for multisite** field, specify the order metadata key associated with the stores.
+In the **Metadata key for multisite** field, specify the metadata key used to identify the stores.

-In the **Value(s) for this location** field, specify one or more comma-separated values of this metadata that are linked with the stores that you want to receive orders from.
+In the **Value(s) for this location** field, specify the value associated with the store connected to this WooCommerce Bridge.
+You can specify multiple values separated by a comma.

 ![WooCommerce Bridge configuration page](./images/018-woocommerce-configuration-3.png)